bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 disk, writing the bitmaps --- all of these are IO/bound and unlikely to benefit from parallelizing.

 Generally speaking you want to parallize the _compute-intensive_ parts of your code.
-This leaves us with :
+This leaves us with the following list of candidates :
 * creating a hillshade grid
-* creating a pixel buffer (call it _pb1_) corresponding to the hillshade grid
+* creating a pixel buffer  corresponding to the hillshade grid
-* creating a pixel buffer (call it _pb2_) corresponding to a color-interval-gradient map of the elevation grid
+* creating a pixel buffer  corresponding to a color-interval-gradient map of the elevation grid
-* overlaying _pb2_ on top of _pb1_
+* overlaying one pixel buffer on top of another one
 * computing the viewshed grid
-* creating a pixel buffer (_pb2_) corresponding to the viewshed
+* creating a pixel buffer corresponding to the viewshed

-Let's list the steps above  from most time-consuming to least time-consuming:
+Let's list the components above  from most time-consuming to least time-consuming:
 * computing the viewshed grid
 * computing the hillshade grid
 * creating pixel buffers and overlaying pixel buffers.

-As you consider parallelization, you want to start with the parts of the code that are the most time-consuming.
+As we consider parallelization, __we want to start with the parts of the code that are the most time-consuming__ so that the impact of the parallelization is biggest.
 In this case, it is the computation of the viewshed grid.